thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 - **Kafka logs `Invalid receive (size = 1195725856 ...)`:** This warning means something (often a browser tab or `curl` command) is speaking HTTP to the Kafka listener.
 The four bytes in the log decode to `GET `, so the broker is just rejecting an HTTP request on a binary port.
 Remove HTTP-based health checks or curls against `localhost:9092` and use a real Kafka client instead (for example `docker compose exec kafka kafka-broker-api-versions --bootstrap-server kafka:19092`).
 - **Spark Native Hadoop warning:** Bitnami's Spark image ships without the native Hadoop bindings, so you will see `WARN NativeCodeLoader: Unable to load native-hadoop library for your platform`.
 This is expected and Spark falls back to the built-in Java implementation—no action is required unless you specifically need native Hadoop features.

-## **Conclusion:**

-Throughout this journey, we delved deep into the intricacies of real-world data engineering, progressing from raw, unprocessed data to actionable insights.
-Beginning with collecting random user data, we harnessed the capabilities of Kafka, Spark, and Airflow to manage, process, and automate the streaming of this data.
-Docker streamlined the deployment, ensuring a consistent environment, while other tools like S3 and Python played pivotal roles.

-This endeavor was more than just constructing a pipeline; it was about understanding the synergy between tools.
-I encourage all readers to experiment further, adapting and enhancing this pipeline to cater to unique requirements and uncover even more profound insights.
-Dive in, explore, and innovate!